HabitatFramework/UserGuide/interface/interface.rst

 	List of Operators

-Once users have entered the values for the current row, click on another row in the query builder to confirm the entry and enable the ‘OK’ button.
+Once users have entered the values for the current row, click on another row in the query builder to confirm the entry and enable the 'OK' button.

-If a mistake has been made when entering the selection criteria, click on the grey box to the left of ‘Boolean Operator’ to select the row, then press the keyboard :kbd:`Delete` key to remove it.
+If a mistake has been made when entering the selection criteria, click on the grey box to the left of 'Boolean Operator' to select the row, then press the keyboard :kbd:`Delete` key to remove it.

 ..
 Tip::
-	If features are likely to be selected from multiple INCIDs it will typically be much quicker to select features in the GIS (if the available attributes are sufficient for the selection) then use ‘Get Map Selection’.
+	If features are likely to be selected from multiple INCIDs it will typically be much quicker to select features in the GIS (if the available attributes are sufficient for the selection) then use 'Get Map Selection'.

 .. raw:: latex